Agencies Responsible for regulating drones in the Republic of Cabo Verde (Cape Verde)

 - To do so, download and complete the form (aeronautical easement form).
 It must be received at AAC at least ten working days in advance of the start of the operation.

 Notes for recreational drone pilots flying for fun in Cape Verde

 See general rules above.

-Notes for Commercial Drone Services operations in Cape Verde
+Notes for operating Commercial Drone Services in Cape Verde

 See general rules above.

 Useful published information on flying drones in Cape Verde

 Here is a sample of what you might expect if you follow the drone laws and fly in Cape Verde…

 NOTE: Small Unmanned Aerial Systems (SUAS), Small UAS, Remote Piloted Aerial Systems (RPAS), unmanned aerial vehicle (UAV), Unmanned Aerial System (UAS), and drone are interchangeable terms unless specified.
 Model aircraft, toy aircraft, Remote controlled aircraft, and RC aircraft may be covered by the same regulations unless specified.